pedrohaolee/Project-2-memes/README.md

 ### Favorite Page

 The `Favorite` page will call the `DisplayFav` component.
-The `Display` component will first fetch data from `VITE_AIRTABLE` and display the fetched data.
+The `DisplayFav` component will first fetch data from `VITE_AIRTABLE` and display the fetched data.
 The `getMemesFav` function is passed down to `BookFav` as a lifting state.
 In `BookFav`, an `Unfavorite` button is created and, once clicked, will call the `unfavMeme` function, which sends a `DELETE` method to AirTable to remove the meme specified by meme id.
 The lifting state `BookFav` will be called once the meme is removed from AirTable.

 ## Environment Variables